KatGia/SQL-basics/README.md

 ---

-## Summary: When to Use Each Language
+## Summary: when to use each language

 | Language   | Best use case                                                                             |
 | ---------- | ----------------------------------------------------------------------------------------- |